-Applications can be made online, by phone, and by paper form ('application channel').
+Applications can be made online, by phone, and by paper form.

 At the beginning of the application process, applicants are asked whether they would like to also apply for Best Start Grant and Best Start Foods at the same time as they apply for Scottish Child Payment.
-To keep things as simple as possible for the client, if they choose to also apply for Best Start Grant and Best Start foods they are required to complete only one application form.
-Applicants can also apply for Scottish Child Payment and Best Start Grant and Best Start Foods separately should they wish to do so.
+To keep things as simple as possible for the client, if they choose to also apply for Best Start Grant and Best Start Foods they are required to complete only one application form.
+Applicants can also apply for Scottish Child Payment or Best Start Grant and Best Start Foods separately should they wish to do so.

 From the 28th November 2022, the Best Start Grant Early Learning Payment and School Age Payment was paid automatically to eligible individuals in receipt of Scottish Child Payment, without the need to apply.
-Where an individual advises that they do not want to receive payment automatically, an automatic payment will not be made and the client can apply for the Payments manually.
+Where an individual chooses to opt out of receiving payment automatically, an automatic payment will not be made and the client can apply for the payments manually.

 In terms of processing and the subsequent reporting of Official Statistics, the joint application can be thought of as two separate applications; one for Scottish Child Payment and one for Best Start Grant and Best Start Foods.
 For this reason, only Scottish Child Payment applications are reported on in this publication.
-Official Statistics on Best Start Grant and Best Start Foods applications can be found at: https://www.socialsecurity.gov.scot/publications.
+Official Statistics on Best Start Grant and Best Start Foods applications can be found on the Social Security Scotland statistics website.